How to Determine Customer Churn Rate

 I describe this dynamic in great detail in my churn analysis article, and I highly recommend doing tenure analysis as the first step of churn analysis.

-In place of tenure, transactional businesses use recency, frequency, and monetary value, or RFM.
+In place of tenure, transactional businesses use recency, frequency, and monetary value metrics, sometimes abbrviated as RFM.
 These metrics are also aimed at understanding how engaged the customer is with the product and how likely they are to continue purchasing.

 The function that tries to increase customer life in transaction businesses is called loyalty.
 Its goal is to make sure the customer repurchases the company’s product as long as possible.